 The ideal moist, lightly sweet cornbread.

 There are cornbread recipes, and there are Cornbread Recipes.
-This is the latter: an intensely delicious hot skillet cornbread recipe that’s moist, just sweet enough, and loaded with green chilis, cheddar, onion, and creamed corn.
+This is the latter: a delicious, Southern skillet cornbread recipe that’s moist, just sweet enough, and loaded with green chilis, cheddar, onion, and creamed corn.
 This recipe is the one.

 Everyone likes cornbread.
 On that much, we agree.
 From there, things get a little controversial.